boikedamhuis/Arduino-soil-moisture-relay-controller/README.md

 # Arduino Soil Moisture relay controller

-Arduino example to control a relay based on moisture values
+Arduino example to control a relay based on moisture values.
+The basis for a smart garden irrigation system.
 # Wiring relay

 - Connect VCC to 3.3v